- Choosing Your Web Conferencing Tool

 - At the start of the session, communicate the expectations for how participants will engage technically (e.g. using the chat to post questions, raise their hand or use built-in tool “reactions” to indicate they have a question).
 For more ideas, consult the ITS Teams Meeting Protocols Document

 - Keep presentation of content to a minimum.
-Lecture content should be filmed in advance and posted to cuLearn.
-Use the synchronous meeting time for discussion.
+Lecture content should be filmed in advance and posted to Brightspace.
+Use the synchronous meeting time for active discussions.

 - If appropriate use polls, chat feedback and breakout rooms to guide discussion.